 Jim Everett encouraged Deb to be a volunteer coach for the Capital High School Swim Team, her first season of coaching in 1991.
 In 1992 she was offered the Head Swim Coach position at Bishop Kelly High School.
 This gave her the opportunity to give back to a sport that made such a positive impact on her life, while allowing her the flexibility to raise her 3 children.

 Deb has been the Head Coach at Bishop Kelly for the past 27 years.
 One of her team’s biggest accomplishments was the Bishop Kelly Boys winning the overall State Title in 2008, and 4A State Champs in 2015 & 2016.
 Bishop Kelly girls and boys were State Champions in 4A in 2017!
 In 2004, Deb was named Idaho High School Swimming Coach of the Year.
 Deb was the Treasurer for Treasure Valley High School Swimming for 20 years and served on the Board for the Association of Idaho High School Swimming.
-Deb is currently a Rules Interpreter for Idaho High School Swimming in District 3 and the Awards Chair for Snake River Swimming.
+Deb is currently Commissioner for Idaho High School Swimming in District 3 and the Awards Chair for Snake River Swimming.
 Deb continues to educate herself and is an ASCA Level 3 coach.

 Her philosophy on coaching has always been to support each swimmer and help them reach the goals they have set for themselves.
 She believes that part of being a good coach is to think about what is best for the swimmer.
 Mentoring over the character and growth of each swimmer is also an important piece in her coaching.
 She truly wants to make an impact on each of their lives.